Gauged cooling of topological excitations and emergent fermions on quantum simulators

 Remarkably, this protocol efficiently cools both the paramagnetic and the ferromagnetic phases, in the sense that in both phases the energy density decreases exponentially with $n_{\rm cyc}$, and in the presence of a decoherence rate $\eta$, the energy density in both phases is proportional to $\eta$.
 This is demonstrated by numerical simulations, as shown in Fig.~\ref{fig:numerics}.

-The reason the same efficiency is achieved in the ferromagnetic and paramagnetic phases is that the gauged cooling protocol can remove single domain walls of the ferromagnet as well as single spin flips in the paramagnet.
+The reason the same efficiency is achieved in both phases is that the gauged cooling protocol can remove single domain walls of the ferromagnet as well as single spin flips in the paramagnet.
 In the ferromagnet, domain walls are removed simply by flipping a single gauge field $\tau^z_j$, effectively turning the corresponding bond from ferromagnetic to antiferromagnetic [see Fig.~\ref{fig:1}(b-c)].
 The Hamiltonian with flipped $\tau^z_j$ is equivalent by a gauge transformation to the original one, but the domain wall has been eliminated.
 Note that this happens automatically by the tendency of the protocol to decrease the system's energy and entropy, realizing a form of autonomous error correction~\cite{Kapit2016,RodriguezThesis}.

 Importantly, unlike in the protocol of Ref.~\cite{mathhies2022adibatic_demag}, the $\tau_j$ spins are {\it not} reset at the end of the cycle.
 A reset operation does not commute with $H_{\rm GTFI}$, and would generically create new excitations.
 Rather, the sign of the field $B_j$ is adjusted in the next cycle according to the result of the measurement, such that the $\tau_j$ spins are initially in the ground state of the Zeeman part of $H_{\rm c}$.
-Thus, the protocol presented here requires mid-circuit measurements and feedback (i.e., the outcome of the measurement is used in determining the Hamiltonian applied in the next cycle).
-For platforms where mid-circuit measurements and feedback are prohibitive, it is possible to modify the protocol such that mid-circuit measurements are avoided, at the cost of introducing an additional ancilla qubit in each site, which is reset in every cycle (see \cite{SI}).
+Thus, the protocol presented here requires mid-circuit measurements and feedback.
+For platforms where mid-circuit measurements and feedback are prohibitive, it is possible to modify the protocol such that mid-circuit measurements are avoided, at the cost of introducing an additional ancilla qubit in each site, which is reset in every cycle (see \cite{SM}).